omussell/ank/site/index.md

 ### Python
 - Easy to write, already know the language
 - Modern tools want to use async with everything.
-FastAPI, HTTPX etc.
+FastAPI, HTTPX etc. but async support is flakey
 - Imports are a pain
 - Lots of boilerplate code.
 - Messy repo, lots of stuff wants to exist at the top level
 - Interpreted, slow performance
 - Dynamically typed.
 Recent introduction of type hints are awkward.
 Not fully supported, and relies on support in 3rd party libraries.
 - New versions released often, and not supported for long
+- Means inevitably needs to be rewritten in a better language in future

 ### Rust
 - Picking up steam, getting lots of community support